Framing the ideological divide within crypto-anarchism

 My bet is that crypto-anarchism will continue to grow in importance as an ideological force, as digital technologies continue to disrupt the established order and open new possibilities.
 We are currently witnessing a retreat to nationalism that may last for years to come; however, in the long run, the global potential of technology is likely to prevail, enabling distributed networks to flourish and undermining state authority.
 In this context, a coherent framing of the crypto-anarchist techno-political philosophy becomes increasingly relevant.

-Crypto-commonism and crypto-libertarianism are as different from each other as anarchism and libertarianism; the sooner the difference between these two contemporary ideologies is understood, the easier it will be to imagine what a future post-statist world could look like, and work towards it.
+Crypto-commonism and crypto-libertarianism are as different from each other as anarchism and libertarianism; the sooner the difference between these two contemporary ideologies is understood, the easier it will be to imagine what a future post-statist world could look like.

 P.S: You can access the full dissertation here.
 This post summarizes the main academic contribution of the work (the framing of the crypto-anarchist ideology and the introduction of ‘crypto-commonism’): for more detailed analysis and a chapter on the political properties of blockchain technology, feel free to download.
 I have been contacted by a few people asking whether they could cite the research, to which the answer is naturally positive, on one condition: please let me know about it!